 hang the sheath around your neck.
 Some folks use paracord, others use a chain

-of some sort, but whatever you choose, for
+of some sort, but whatever you choose,

-safety's sake, make sure it has a
+make sure it has a

 We're not kidding about this.
 You could be in a world of hurt if your necker's tether hangs up on a tree branch, a handlebar or a saddle horn.
 Safety first, people.